 Our Reasons for Being Debt Free

 - Ministry.
 Mark and I have wanted to do missionary work for years but our debt held us back.
 The other 2 families also want to do ministry work, though each of us has a different leading as of right now.

 - Simplified Lifestyle and Travel.
-Being debt free, we can full time RV and find work on the road.
+Being debt-free, we can full-time RV and find work on the road.
 We have more options.
-Our living expenses will be so much lower without a debt payment and then we have freedom to go minister where needed and live off very little if necessary.
+Our living expenses will be so much lower without a debt payment and then we have the freedom to go, minister, where needed, and live off very little if necessary.

 So those are our reasons.

 There is absolutely nothing wrong with the list of 6 above ours.
 They’re just not our reasons.